UW-Madison-DataScience/swcarpentry-workflows-in-practice/testing.md

 Some mistakes don't just give a wrong answer, but fail to even finish.
 Python provides a mechanism to deal with this called **exceptions**.

-In this example, python automatically *raises* a ValueError exception when we try to take the sum of a string.
+In this example, Python automatically *raises* a ValueError exception when we try to take the sum of a string.

 In this case, we can add a test for the expected behavior: raising a TypeError